 |Easiness of staff changes||small||small||big||not applicable||big|

-The subject of satisfying the demand for programming services is wide, and choosing the right model for our needs can be a difficult task.
-We are happy to discuss it and help you choose the best solution.
+The demand for programming services is large, and choosing the right model tailored to needs can be a difficult task.
+We will gladly discuss it and help you choose the best solution.
 Write to us via the contact form.